 Re: FTP or file server with robust HTML frontend

-What's wrong with just putting up the server, and having some recommended FTP clients the user can play with?
-That way they can find something which works for them?scooter wrote: ↑Sat Apr 15, 2023 5:50 pm I'm looking to host a number of files for public upload and download on a (probably) BSD system.
+scooter wrote: Sat Apr 15, 2023 5:50 pm I'm looking to host a number of files for public upload and download on a (probably) BSD system.
 I need an easy visual organization system, probably on a Web frontend, and an easy (and somewhat secure) way to have files submitted for review before being posted.

 What would people use for this purpose?